ggerganov/llama.cpp/README.md

   # ggml_vulkan: Using Intel(R) Graphics (ADL GT2) | uma: 1 | fp16: 1 | warp size: 32
   ```

-### Prepare Data & Run
+### Prepare and Quantize

 To obtain the official LLaMA 2 weights please see the <a href="#obtaining-and-using-the-facebook-llama-2-model">Obtaining and using the Facebook LLaMA 2 model</a> section.
+There is also a large selection of pre-quantized `gguf` models available on Hugging Face.

 ```bash
 # obtain the official LLaMA model weights and place them in ./models